 In short, the learning process requires assimilating information through different experiences, thanks to which young players accumulate and remember the provided information in order to then use and adapt it to different situations in the game.
 For the learning process to be more effective, information should come from various sources that offer a variety of practical experiences.

 Furthermore, this results in young players being able to use their creativity and adapt it to situations encountered on the pitch.
 So, taking into account Kolbe's model of the learning theory, we can argue that an identical game model applied to all players is less effective.

 Its pitiful efficacy will mainly be seen in poor adaptation and creativity when learning the game, because if a game model offers the same information for everyone (perception – players assimilate only that information adequate for the game model), then youngsters will know how to use the knowledge and information they have received (processing), but only if they know the game model.
 If, on the other hand, an academy level opponent prefers a different style, different settings, etc., the same players will not be prepared for that, since their game model never required it.
 Revealed will be a lack of adaptation, creativity and a variety of ways to solve the problems that the opponent brings to the game.

 How does that look in practice?

 Well, if a game model is based on a 1-4-3-3 tactical system, then young players will know more or less what to do and how, for example: when, how and what type of pressing to apply.
-The problems start when an opponent plays differently and the players have to accommodate and adapt to the new situation.
+The problems start when an opponent plays differently, and the players have to accommodate and adapt to the new situation.
 In such a case, the players find themselves in a new environment, and the learning brain receives new information and knowledge that it didn’t possess before and so doesn’t know how to react and adapt to the new reality.
 Because the learning process needs time to assimilate and effectively use the new knowledge.
 In other words, time to solve a problem encountered on the pitch created by the opponent and not the game model.

-In terms of learning therefore, the game model prepares the thought process of the players from only one angle.
+In terms of learning, therefore, the game model prepares the thought process of the players from only one angle.
 Information will be derived from only one source.
 The conclusion is that academy players will learn a game model instead of an actual game and adaptation to the opponent and the conditions of the game.
-A separate issue is that during their 10-year professional career, players will have on average about 7-10 new coaches, each of whom prefers a different style, a different formation and a different game and training model.
+A separate issue is that during their ten-year professional career, players will have on average about seven to ten new coaches, each of whom prefers a different style, a different formation and a different game and training model.
 Academies don't prepare players for this, and perhaps that's another reason why most of them are expelled from academy programs too early, through no fault of their own.

 Generally speaking, the whole learning process is about motivation, emotions and finally the knowledge and information needed in order to develop.
 For players to develop, we have to know them and how they learn (how they react to the learning process).
 There’s no happy medium or any great secret here.
 We learn when we have intrinsic motivation, which in turn engages the whole brain in the learning process.
 All this must include emotions.